marcelpatrick/Interfaces/README.md

 - Create an enemy tag inside this blueprint

-## Class GameMode
+## Listener Class MyGameMode
 - Create a C++ class type AGameModeBase
+- On project settings switch the game mode from the standar game mode to MyGameMode.
-- This is the class that will implement the function that will listen to the event
+- This is the class that will implement the function OnEnemyKilled() that will listen to the event

+- Header file
+  - Declare OnEnemyKilled() that will listen to the kill event
+  - Declare a variable for the current/initial score and expose it with UPROPERTY
+  - Declare a AEnemy instance that will be used to call the GetEnemyKillEvent() function that will get the delegate object

 - Implementation file
   - Find all enemy actors
-  - Iterate through all the enemies and Get the delegate instance from each one
+  - Iterate through all the enemies and Get the delegate instance from each one with the GetEnemyKilledEvent() function and store it inside a delegate local delegate object.
-  - Use this delegate instance to bind to the function that increases the score
+  - Use this delegate object to bind the delegate function to the listener function that increases the score
-  - Define the function that increases the score that will be called when the kill event occurs
+  - Define the OnEnemyKilled() function that increases the score and prints it and that will be called when the kill event occurs

-- Define Score increase in the Enemy BP
-- Define initial score in the GameMode BP
+- Inpute a value in the field Score increase in the Enemy BP and for initial score in the GameMode BP